 So that customers can select the proper tire for their vehicle and better understand the structure of tires, you can refer to the comparison features of 10-ply and 12-ply tires below.

-Because of their superior performance, 12-ply tires are cheaper than 10-ply tires.
+Because of their superior performance, 12-ply tires are more expensive than 10-ply tires.
 Because the 12-ply tire has many robust layers and better qualities, it is more costly than the 10-ply tire.
 Additionally, a 12-ply tire is a long-lasting tire and has the best load-carrying capacity.

 However, 12-ply tires are less common than 10-ply tires.
 Because the quantity sold is small, but the amount purchased is large, the price is higher.
 Furthermore, because 12-ply tires have a very heavy structure, transportation costs to meet customer needs are also higher.